vijayabal/react-static-page/README.md

 #ReactPage
-This is my programming platform
+This is simple react SPA page